ljlodl5/Credit_Risk_Analysis/README.md

 ## Overview
 The purpose of the challenge is to use supervised models to determine classification of customer loan risk (low vs. high) in order for an organization to determine whether and under what terms to extend credit to an individual or cohort.
-Before making that decision, we need to analyze the best predictive and accuracy model in order to ensure that decisions made are based on an appropriate sensitivity (true positives and negatives) and that oversampling or undersampling of data points does not constrain resources (time/$),
+Before making that decision, we need to analyze the best predictive model in order to ensure that decisions made are based on an appropriate sensitivity (true positives and negatives) and that oversampling or undersampling of data points does not constrain resources (time/$),
-or muddy the results the company is wishing to exercise.
+or attempt to achieve results that do not align with the expected company experience.

-As a side note one can liken optimal model selection to making orange juice and having multiple different-sized mesh 'filters' available.
-The consumer (much like a lower credit risk-adverse organization) may prefer no pulp, or the individual (or higher-risk adverse organization) may prefer pulp.
+As a side note one can draw a parallel searching for optimal model selection is like making orange juice with multiple different-sized mesh 'filters'.
+The consumer (much like a low risk-adverse organization) may prefer no pulp, or the individual (or high-risk adverse organization) may prefer pulp.
 Too much filtering/decisioning, or too little filtering/desisioning, between models (or mesh components) can produce an undesireable result for the consumer/organization.
-In some cases it may be okay to have false reads/microns of pulp in a pulp free container, or a few high-risk applications amid a low-risk pool.
+In some cases it may be okay to have false reads/microns of pulp in a pulp free container, or false high-risk applications amid a low-risk pool.
 It can become quite expensive and time consuming to manage a model/product with a return that has near 0 parts outside of true positives and negatives.
-And if the consumer can't feel it between the teeth, well it may be time to pick the mesh filter/model and use it going forward and allow some few false-reads to go through.
+And if the consumer can't feel it between the teeth, well it may be time to pick the mesh filter/model and use it going forward and allow some false-reads to go through.
 Therefore, it is important to choose the model that predicts the appropriate dependency in a timely and cost-effective manner.

 ## Results